danielfett/draft-dpop/mainmatter.md

 # Acknowledgements {#Acknowledgements}

-We would like to thank Torsten Lodderstedt, [...] for their valuable feedback.
+We would like to thank [...] for their valuable feedback.

 # IANA Considerations {#IANA}